syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/customization.md

 # Features

-The PullToRefresh view can be customized using the following properties.
+The PullToRefresh can be customized using the following properties.

 ## PullableContent